21ala3/programming-task/README.md

 *To run this project, you need following libraries: iostream, algorithm, string, cmath, tuple

   #Additional note
-  *I started coding for practical reason - it helps with understanding today's world better.
-I'm still barely a beginner but I hope I will be able to develop my skills and use them in the future.
+  *I started coding for practical reason - it helps with better understanding of today's world.
+I'm still a beginner but I hope I will be able to develop and improve my skills  in the further future.
+I'm enthustiastic about learning more about coding and I enjoy taking up new challenges.